Sketch-guided Cage-based 3D Gaussian Splatting Deformation: Experiments

-We compared our Cage-based deformation for 3D GS with the SOTA method MLP+HexPlane~\cite{ren2023dreamgaussian4d}.
+We first compared our Cage-based deformation for 3D GS with the SOTA method MLP+HexPlane~\cite{ren2023dreamgaussian4d}.
 For comparison, we deform the source 3D GS using our pipeline and render the sketch view of the deformed 3D GS as the reference image of the MLP+Hexplane.
 Thus, except for the difference in the deformation method, MLP+Hexplane also has extra RGB image guidance in the sketch view when our pipeline is only guided by silhouette.
 Even in that case, our pipeline can deform the 3D GS with much higher fidelity than using MLP+Hexplane.
 The qualitative comparison was shown in Figure \ref{fig:compare}, because of the good space continuity of the cage deformation, the local detail features can be fully preserved, e.g. the pattern on the statue, and the teeth of the dinosaur.
 Though the Hexplane was applied as a geometric regularizer, the detailed features can still be destroyed and cause fuzzy renderings when using MLP+Hexplane.
-We also quantitatively compare the visual quality of the deformed shapes based on image quality.
-We use the CLIP-IQA~\cite{wang2023exploring}, a metric measuring the image quality based on the CLIP score, to evaluate 8 deformed results.
-For every deformed 3D GS, 8 views were rendered as the images to be evaluated.
-Since our task is to measure how the image quality was changed after the deformation process, we report the relative CLIP-IQA score, which is calculated as the CLIP-IQA score of the undeformed renderings divided by the CLIP-IQA score of the deformed renderings.
-As shown in table~\ref{Quantitative_comparison}, the average decrease of the CLIP-IQA score for the MLP+Hexplane method is $24.68\%$, however, our method almost keeps the same CLIP-IQA score as original renderings with less than $1\%$ decreasing.
+We quantitatively compare the visual quality of the deformed shapes based on image quality.
+We use the CLIP-IQA~\cite{wang2023exploring}, a metric measuring the image quality based on the CLIP score, and Q-align\cite{wu2023q}, an image quality assessment based on large multi-modality models (mPLUG-Owl2~\cite{ye2024mplug}), to evaluate 8 deformed results.
+For every deformed 3D GS, 8 views were rendered as the images to be assessed.
+Since our task is to measure how the image quality was changed after the deformation process, we report the relative score of both CLIP-IQA and Q-align, which is calculated as the metric score of the undeformed renderings divided by the metric score of the deformed renderings.
+As shown in table~\ref{Quantitative_comparison}, the average decreases of the CLIP-IQA score and Q-align score for the MLP+Hexplane method are $24.68\%$ and $21.89$ respectively, however, our method almost keeps the same CLIP-IQA and Q-align score as original renderings with less than $1\%$ decreasing.
+We also conducted a user study with 15 participants comparing the deformation fidelity to using MLP+HexPlane across 6 examples with instruction: which deformed result has better visual fidelity?.
+Among these 90 comparisons, our method gains $90.0\% $ preference from the participants.